hnissenbaum/opencv-tutorial/README.md

 **Remember** that for all operations, rows are accessed first and then columns (y and THEN x).

-### Some Useful Numpy Functions:
-### shape
-`img.shape` - which outputs a tuple (python list - object with multiple values), the rows, columns and channels (height, width, depth of the matrix) of the image.
-When the image is greyscale there is only one channel, so the image shape will only contain two values.
-### size
-`img.size` - outputs the total number of pixels in the image (rows*columns)
-### dtype
-`img.dtype` - the dtype property is the image’s data type.
-It's often important to know this property, as a large number of errors in OpenCV can result from incorrect use of the data types.

 ## Image Storage
 Each pixel intensity is stored in a single numpy array cell, and has an intensity value of 0-255.
 Intensity values must be integers and cannot be negative.
 0 is always black, or 'off', and 255 is always 'on'.